movalex/pyburner/README.md

 ![](/../screenshots/images/screenshot2.JPG "")

 ### Standalone and command line usage on Mac
 You can also use the script on Mac.
 I've added a lot of ugly hacks to make `tkinter` interface look almost the same on both Windows and OSX, completely for no reason.
 You can even build a standalone Mac application using [py2app](https://py2app.readthedocs.io/en/latest/).
-I have no idea how it is helpful, since 3Ds Max and Backburner both Windows applications...
+I have no idea how it is helpful, since 3Ds Max and Backburner are both Windows applications...:)

 ## Usage
 1. Go to Backburner Queue Monitor and export report file to the Desktop by right clicking the job name.